 If you are like the Smart Fi household, after the bills are paid, there may be little more than pocket change left over.
 Mortgage, utilities, groceries, auto loan, and college savings.

-Note: You will earn a free share of stock by opening an account with Robin Hood by clicking on my link.
+Note: You will earn a free share of stock when you open an account with Robin Hood by clicking on my link.
 Claim your free share of stock.

 Do these expenses sound familiar.
 That is because almost every home in America has some form of these expenses.
 These are pillars of the proverbial hamster wheel.
 That vicious cycle where you go to work, make money, pay bills and return to work to make more money.
 The key to breaking that cycle is taking that pocket change at the end of the month and putting it to work.
 Make that money work for you.
 Think it like this.
 Every day you lace up your shoes to go work you have an alternate form of you going to work also.
 That is your investments.
 Once you reach critical mass, it is not uncommon for your investments to out earn your real job.
 It blows my mind to think that my investments could earn more than my W-2 income in the future.